submergedstructure/transcript-editor/README.md

 P. Viz support is off by default because otherwise it [logs tons of errors](https://clojurians.slack.com/archives/C87NB2CFN/p1696016550457039) and warnings, until you connect it.

-## Creating a new application from the template

-[Download](https://github.com/holyjak/minimalist-fulcro-template-backendless/archive/refs/heads/main.zip) or clone this repository to your computer and start hacking away.

 ## Explanation

 You will run shadow-cljs, which will watch, compile, and update the sources and also run a HTTP server to serve the application.